 California’s Big Sur Coast: A Scenic Drive

-Author’s Note: This article “California’s Big Sur Coast: A Scenic Drive” is also a chapter in my travel guidebook Northern California Travel: The Best Options.
-Parallel coverage of the Monterey region also occurs in my latest book Northern California History Travel Adventures: 35 Suggested Trips.
-All my books on California can be see on my Amazon Author Page.
+Author’s Note: This article “California’s Big Sur Coast: A Scenic Drive” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
+That book is available in English as a book/ebook and also as an ebook in Chinese.
+Parallel coverage on Northern California occurs in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
+All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

 By Lee Foster